jweissenberger/newsletter/README.md

 Flask and Python way(quickest): Install the requirements in a new environment: `cd flask-app; pip install -r requirements.txt`<br>
 Then in `newsletter/flask-app/newsletter` run `python app.py`

-Docker way: install docker and docker compose and run `docker-compose up`
+Docker way: install docker and docker compose and run `docker-compose up` from the main directory

 ## HuggingFace